-PPC stands for pay-per-click, a type of internet marketing where businesses pay a fee each time one of their ads is clicked.
+PPC stands for pay-per-click, a type of internet marketing where advertisers pay a fee each time one of their ads is clicked.
 It is a way of buying visits to your site, rather than attempting to earn those visits organically.
-When PPC is working correctly, the fee may or may not be trivial, depending on if the visit is worth more than what you pay for it.
+When PPC is working correctly, the fee is trivial, because the visit is worth more than what you pay for it.
 In other words, if you pay $5 for a click, but the click results in a $500 sale, then you have made a nice profit.

 When potential customers search in Google, they might be in need right at that exact moment.
 In the past people would use the Yellow Pages when they were looking to buy a product or service.
 The Yellow Pages were effective because businesses could get their ad in front of potential customers when they were making a buying decision.
 Nobody uses the Yellow Pages anymore.
 Instead, people use Google to search as the Yellow Page ads have been replaced by Google ads.

-Google Ads gives you the ability to test different keywords quickly to see if they drive sales for your industry and business.
-There is a cost to test the keywords because you'll be paying for clicks.
-On the flip side, you will save money in the long run because you'll ensure you're investing your internet marketing budget on keywords that will actually generate sales.
+Google Ads gives you the ability to test different keywords quickly to see if they drive sales for your business.
+There is a cost to test the keywords because you’ll be paying for clicks.
+On the flip side, you will save money in the long run because you’ll ensure you’re investing your PPC/SEO budget on keywords that will actually generate sales.

 Some interesting stats: